Soham-Wani/Usual-Bot/README.md

 Also, being extremely basic, the bot is not connected to a database.

-## Where was the bot hosted?
+## Host
 The bot was initially hosted on [Replit](https://replit.com).
 But it didn't take me time to switch to [Heroku](https://heroku.com) because resources ran out too quickly there.
+But to be honest, I wouldn't recommend the later!